Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 show the progress

-along Las Vegas blvd.
+along Las Vegas Blvd.

 The new Planet Hollywood logo is going up